-The Directors consider that the carrying amounts of financial assets and financial liabilities recorded at amortised cost in the financial statements approximate to their fair values as at 31 March 2017 and 2016.
+The Directors consider that the carrying amounts of financial assets and financial liabilities recorded at amortised cost in the financial statements approximate their fair values as at 31 March 2018 and 2017.

 7. DONATION INCOME

 Donation income represent donations received and receivable during the year.